-Stars! was built in a standard Windows interface.
-This means that instead of running full screen with assets built just for the game, it was filled with pull-down menu's, sub-windows, drag and drop icons, and the standard gunmetal gray of other Windows applications.
-The most graphical part of the game, its map, featured a black background with dots to represent planets, shaded circles for territory boundaries and triangles to show ships/fleets.
+Stars! was built in a standard Windows interface; the majority of the game features text fields and dropdown lists.
+The most graphical part of the game, its map, features a black background with dots to represent planets, shaded circles for territory boundaries and triangles to show ships/fleets.

 Mining is one of the more important aspect of the game, providing the resources for everything from ships to technology.
 When mining it's common for players to use freighters to ship mined materials from a given planet back to a more advanced colony within the player's empire.

-Ships and starbases can be customized, with a set of slots for engines, shields, weapons, storage, etc. Players would simply drag and drop components they had researched into the appropriate slots and save the design.
+Ships and starbases can be customized, with a set of slots for engines, shields, weapons, storage, etc. Players simply drag and drop components that have been researched into the appropriate slots and save the design.

 Primary Racial Traits (PRT)

-The most "humanoid" of the bunch, JOAT races do not excel in any one particular area, but do have a generally higher production ability and possess advanced scanning technology not available to anyone else.
+The most humanoid PRT.
+JoaT races do not excel in any one particular area, but do have a generally higher production ability and possess advanced scanning technology not available to anyone else.

 Inner guidance allows this PRT to defend with supernatural ability and to develop other defensive technologies far beyond those of other races.
 They have exclusive armor and shielding, as well as the revered Super-Freighter design.